-Each step of the a journey has a different barrier and this can have a cumulative effect on the stress experienced by a user with accessibility needs, making it harder to travel on the Metlink greater Wellington public transport network.
+Each step of the journey has a different barrier and this can have a cumulative effect on the stress experienced by a user with accessibility needs.
+Making it harder to travel on the Metlink's greater Wellington public transport network.

-This chart does not include people with accessibility needs who do not use public transport.
-The identified barriers shown here, may be the reason that they use other means of transport, or live with limited mobility.
+This chart does not include the disabled people who don't use PT in the first place.
+The barriers shown here may be the reason that they use other means of transport or live with limited mobility.